Navigated to Ozempic® (semaglutide) for Weight Loss: How it Works | Calibrate

 Join thousands of members who have already achieved 15%+ weight loss.

-How does Ozempic® (semaglutide) work?
+How does Ozempic® work?

-Ozempic®—a brand name for the medication semaglutide—works by mimicking the incretin hormones that your body naturally produces when you eat food.
+Ozempic® (semaglutide) works by mimicking the incretin hormones that your body naturally produces when you eat food.

 Incretin hormones signal to the brain, endocrine, and gastrointestinal systems that food has been consumed.
 This results in a complex cascade of hormones and neurotransmitters which effectively communicate feelings of satiety, or feeling full.